GerHobbelt/civet-webserver/README.markdown

       PUT and DELETE passwords file.
 This must be specified if PUT or DELETE methods are used.
 Default: ""

 *     `-I cgi_interpreter`
       Use `cgi_interpreter` as a CGI interpreter for all CGI scripts regardless script extension.
-Mongoose decides which interpreter to use by looking at the first line of a CGI script.
+CivetWeb decides which interpreter to use by looking at the first line of a CGI script.
 Default: "".

 *     `-M max_request_size`
       Maximum HTTP request size in bytes.
 Default: "`16384`"